Table of contents

 Any of the above would belong on your resume — but where exactly?

 Start with a resume outline.
 Then, create section headers for any points that don’t fit into the main sections.
 But remember — they should be relevant to the job you’re targeting.
-For example, HR doesn’t need to know about your favorite computer games unless you’re applying for a role like video game developer, game designer or another relevant role.
+For example, HR doesn’t need to know about your favorite computer games unless you’re applying for a role like game developer, game designer or another relevant role.

 Now it’s time to finish up your resume so it’s ready to download and submit.